 - All video master volume

-For beginners it must really be confusing as to what is meant by team and party voice chat.
+For beginners, it must really be confusing as to what is meant by the team and party voice chat.
 If that’s the case for you, I’m gonna help you out.

 - Team chat: It is a voice/chat channel for you to communicate with people who are playing with you in the match as a team.
 It consists of both the people who are at your party and the one’s who come along during matchmaking.